Tyra Banks Shows Off Long Legs & ‘Fierceness’ In New ‘DWTS’ Photo

 Tyra Banks showed off her long legs and overall fierceness in a new photo uploaded to the Dancing with the Stars Instagram page.
 The host of America’s Next Top Model looked glamorous and ready for action in the snap, which was liked over 23,000 times and counting thus far.

-The photo, which was taken on the set of the ABC reality competition series, showed off some of Tyra’s best assets including her ultra-long and lean legs.
+The photo, which was taken on the set of the ABC reality competition series, showed off some of Tyra’s best assets, including her ultra-long and lean legs.
 She stood on a stage that featured a multitude of colorful lights and geometric patterns.
 The prevalent tones were pink, blue, and yellow atop a slick black floor.

 Tyra wore her long, highlighted tresses up and away from her face.
 They were fashioned into a topknot that was secured in the middle of her scalp.
 The remainder of her hair fell down over the ponytail and merged into the remaining length which was fashioned into long curls.

-Her smoking hot ensemble merged a futuristic and sassy fashion look into an unforgettable overall style.
+Her smoking-hot ensemble merged a futuristic and sassy fashion look into an unforgettable overall style.

 A metallic corset with a floor-length sheer panel front and a pair of shorts looked fabulous with the addition of black sleeves.
 These were fitted to Tyra’s biceps and ran the length of her arms to her wrists where gold glittery accents finished the accessory piece.